IE-bank-team/ie-bank-infrastructure/modules/network/dns-forwarding-ruleset/virtual-network-link/README.md

 ### Parameter: `dnsForwardingRulesetName`

 The name of the parent DNS Fowarding Rule Set.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string